just-ai/rasa-heroku-template/README.md

 Then go to the directory of your application (cloned on the previous step) and make some changes in the model.
 Please refer to the [Rasa documentaion](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) to learn how to build and evaluate NLU model.

-_Please note that you don't have to run **rasa init** command once your template project is already cloned from Heroku._
+> Please note that you don't have to run **rasa init** command once your template project is already cloned from Heroku.

-_Also note that NLU server doesn't run any actions - it only runs your [NLU model](https://rasa.com/docs/rasa/nlu/using-nlu-only/).
-Thus you can use only **rasa train nlu** command._
+Also note that NLU server doesn't run any actions - it only runs your NLU model.
+Thus you can use only **rasa train nlu** command.

 #### Evaluate changes

-To evaluate your changes on your local machine just run NLU server locally [as described here](https://rasa.com/docs/rasa/nlu/using-nlu-only/) and make some HTTP requests.
+To evaluate your changes on your local machine just run NLU server locally and make some HTTP requests to the [Rasa HTTP API endpoint](https://rasa.com/docs/rasa/http-api).
+You can also use [shell command](https://rasa.com/docs/rasa/command-line-interface#rasa-shell) to try your mddel without running a server.

 #### Push changes to Heroku